SamuelPoulin/seam/seam-widget/README.md

 # How to embed the widget into your web page

+Keep in mind that in all of these examples you have to provide the correct url that links to where your widget is hosted.

 ## If you want it to be loaded on every page of your application

 The following code can be included in your index.html header tag and will load the widget on every page which is dependent on that particular index.html (which includes all of the routes of a react app, of an angular app, etc.)